ShahabSL/warehouse-management-API/README.md

 ## ✨ Project Structure (Post-Refactor)

-This project was **recently refactored** from a single monolithic JavaScript file (~2400 lines) into a modular structure following common Express.js conventions.
+This project was **refactored** from a single monolithic JavaScript file (~2400 lines) into a modular structure following common Express.js conventions.
 The goal of this refactoring was to improve maintainability, scalability, and code organization.

 The main application logic now resides within the `src/` directory: